A simplified presentation of Specht modules

-\end{thm} Fulton shows in an exercise in \cite{fulton} that this presentation can be simplified further using only the $g_{c,1}$ relations.
-A corollary to this theorem is another proof of the classical result that a basis of $S^{\lambda}$ is given by polytabloids of standard Young tableaux of shape $\lambda.$ Our main contribution to this theory will be to give a new presentation of $S^{\lambda}$ that reduces the number of generators for $\tilde{G}^{\lambda}$ even further.
+\end{thm} A corollary to this theorem is another proof of the classical result that a basis of $S^{\lambda}$ is given by polytabloids of standard Young tableaux of shape $\lambda.$ Our main contribution to this theory will be to give a new presentation of $S^{\lambda}$ that reduces the number of generators for $\tilde{G}^{\lambda}$ even further.